 “I recommend it for anyone!” said Joy.
 “Seeing the beauty in other people, places and things gets you out of your head and gives you a chance for a new beginning!
 You’ll come away with memories of you, yourself seeing the world and moving on.
 It’s an exhilarating feeling, so freeing.
 The ties that bind you are gone, as well as the complacency you build after years of always being the one that compromised.
 It’s amazing!”

-Tony booked a flight to Frankfurt following a heartbreak and spent a week in Paris on his own.
+Tony chose solo travel for healing from heartbreak by spending a week in Paris on his own.
 “I used that time to explore a city I had only dreamed of visiting.
 It gave me the chance to refocus where I wanted to invest my emotional energy and gave me a whole new perspective.
 I like to think I turned around a negative situation and came out a better person for it.”

 “The metaphor of the broken heart reminds me that the ‘crack' is a doorway that opens both ways,” said Scott.
 “I've traveled this way, several times.
 No new loves resulted, but a book did.
 It came to me while sitting on the chiseled stone steps of Tulsi Ghat in Varanasi.
 Leonard Cohen reminds us that the crack is how the light gets in; it's also how it gets out.
 In time, and each and every time, my own light became visible, again.”